jasujm/bridge/README.md

 part in the game) are allowed to join a game.
 Connections from clients are not authenticated.

-Card server does not currently authenticate incoming connections.
+Card server uses the keypair shared with its bridge backend to authenticate both traffic between itself and the bridge backend, and between itself and its card server peers.

 All clients, peers and card servers authenticate outgoing connections as part of the ZeroMQ CURVE mechanism.